kellysmith1008/Refresh/Data-Handling-Training.md

 Physical data security is just as important as digital safeguards.
 Let's take a look at handling removable media, printing sensitive data, and device sanitization.

 **Removable media**:
 - Only use removable media, such as USB drives, if absolutely necessary, and with explicit company approval.
 All such media must be encrypted to protect sensitive data.
+Generally speaking, removable media is disallowed.

 **Printing sensitive data**:
 - Print sensitive documents only when required, and always store them in a locked container.
 When no longer needed, shred documents to prevent unauthorized access.